systopia/de.systopia.sqltasks/docs/usage.md

-Instead of making `INSERT`, `UPDATE`, or `DELETE` queries directly within the task's SQL code, always prefer using the "API Call" action, as this helps preserving data integrity and allows other things to happen for each action (e.g. logging, or running any hook implementations by other extensions).
+Instead of making `INSERT`, `UPDATE`, or `DELETE` queries directly within the task's SQL code, always prefer using the "API Call" action, as this helps to preserve data integrity and allows other things to happen for each action (e.g. logging, or running any hook implementations by other extensions).

 For queries that don't need additional indices, prefer to create views instead